Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    6. Sync samples shall be signaled in the corresponding media tracks according to the semantics of ISOBMFF, for example, using per sample flags in track run box if needed.
-In case dual encoder synchronization is required, inserting IDR frames inside segments is preferable over introducing segment boundary.
+In case dual-encoder synchronization is required, inserting IDR frames inside segments is preferable over introducing segment boundary.